conorsheehan97/Detecting-Statistical-Anomalies-in-Additive-Manufacturing-of-Ti-6Al-4V-Using-the-GESD-Algorithm/README.md

 The number of detected anomalies vs signal processing method was analysed here, as well as comparison of statistical results against known defective layers.

+Models used: GESD,

+Packages used: Pandas, Numpy, Matplotlib, SciPy, ntpath